DENSITY CONTROL TRAINING COURSE AND CERTIFICATION

 need to be repeated.
 Options for retaking exams will be explained at the notification of

 failure.
-All retests must be completed within thirty days and participants will be responsible to pay for labor and materials costs associated with re-examination.
+All retests must be completed within thirty days and participants will be responsible to pay $150.00 for a written retest and $250.00 for a practical retest.

 Density Control Training Course and Certification